freva-org/freva-nextgen/docs/source/APIRef.rst

                     will be based on file paths or Uniform Resource Identifiers (URIs).
     :type uniq_key: str
-    :query batch_size: Control the number of maximum items returned by the query.
+    :query batch-size: Control the number of maximum items returned by the query.
 Default is 150.
-    :type batch_size: int
+    :type batch-size: int
     :query start: Specify the starting point for receiving search results.
                  Default is 0.
     :type start: int
-    :query multi_version: Use versioned datasets for querying instead of the latest datasets.
+    :query multi-version: Use versioned datasets for querying instead of the latest datasets.
 Default is false.
-    :type multi_version: bool
+    :type multi-version: bool
     :query \**search_facets: With any other query parameters you refine your data search.
 Query parameters could be, depending on the DRS standard flavour ``product``, ``project``